Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

-Beyond pure computational speed, this hardware efficiency translates directly to power savings.
-Integrating the total module power consumption during the active computation phase reveals that the GPU solver requires only 119.03 J to process the batch of $B=1000$ trajectories, whereas the multi-core CPU baseline consumes 243.58 J. This represents a 51\% reduction in energy expenditure, offering a critical advantage for power-constrained mobile robots.
-Importantly, a replanning rate exceeding 100 Hz is highly suitable for real-time \ac{mpc}.
-While this benchmark intentionally evaluates peak capacity, practical edge deployments can explicitly partition hardware power profiles and software memory limits to reserve adequate compute and power budgets for concurrent sensor processing.
+This computational efficiency translates directly to energy savings.
+To quantify this, active energy consumption is calculated by trapezoidally integrating the total module power (\texttt{VIN\_SYS\_5V0} rail from \texttt{tegrastats} logs) over the active execution window.
+For a batch of $B=1000$ trajectories, the GPU solver consumes 119.03~J compared to 243.58~J for the multi-core CPU baseline, representing a 51\% reduction in energy expenditure.
+This efficiency offers a critical advantage for power-constrained mobile robots.
+Combined with a replanning rate exceeding 100~Hz, the solver is well-suited for real-time \ac{mpc}.
+In practical edge deployments, hardware power profiles and memory limits can be explicitly partitioned to reserve adequate compute and power budgets for concurrent sensor processing.